 CHARACTERISTICS OF THE CLASSGeneral duty work in the prevention of fire damage and emergency pre-hospital medical care.
 Work involves responsibility for the protection of life and property by combating, extinguishing, and preventing fires.
 Work occasionally involves strenuous exertion under hazards and such handicaps as smoke, heat, and cramped spaces.
 The employee may be assigned to the operation of a piece of equipment.
 Although prevention of fire damage and emergency medical care is the most important portion of the work, a part of the time is spent in training, study, and in maintaining and cleaning fire department equipment, apparatus, and quarters.
 Work is performed as a member of a team and a superior officer is usually available to assign definite duties.
 Work is reviewed by observation of results obtained and methods used.

-Note: To be considered for employment all candidates will need to sign a pre-employment agreement committing the candidate to become a paramedic.
+Note: To be considered for employment all candidates will need to sign a pre-employment agreement that may require the candidate to become a paramedic.
 Time frames are included in the agreement.

 EXAMPLES OF DUTIES

 A. ESSENTIAL FUNCTIONSCombat, extinguish, and prevent fires.

 Drive cars, pick-up trucks and other fire department vehicles.

 Communicate with the public and use a radio.

 Troubleshoot equipment problems